 - 2 spring onions

-Place the chicken in a bag, add one tablespoon of corn flour, half a teaspoon of salt and the ground pepper and seal the bag.
+- Place the chicken in a bag, add one tablespoon of corn flour, a quarter of a teaspoon of salt and the ground pepper and seal the bag.

-Stir for 30 seconds, then add the vegetables chopped roughly.
+- Stir for 30 seconds, then add peppers and onion chopped roughly.

 - If you'd like to see the measurements in CUPS and OUNCES, please click on the US CUSTOMARY link.